Pentatonix: Film

 Pentatonix had a cameo role in Pitch Perfect 2, released in May 2015, as the Canadian team competing against the Barden Bellas.

 Pentatonix also released a documentary about the group's journey titled "On My Way Home" (based on the original song of the same name from PTX, Vol. III and the group's 2015 tour) on June 18, 2015, which was promoted on social media through the hashtag #OnMyWayHomeProject.

 They also appeared in TV series Bones, broadcast in May 2016, in the episode "The Strike in the Chord" (season 11, episode 16).
 They sing in two different a cappella choirs in a college.

 Disney announced at the D23 Expo event in Anaheim, California, a brand new holiday unscripted special, “Pentatonix: Around the World for the Holidays” that would come to Disney+ in the 2022 holiday season.
 It premiered on December 2, 2022.
 The plot of the special is that Pentatonix is struggling to find inspiration for their annual holiday album, but when they are sent on a whirlwind tour around the world, the group learns that "wherever we find ourselves, the holidays offer the perfect opportunity to discover how much we have in common and that it really is a small world, after all!"
 The special was produced by Done and Dusted, executive producers are Ashley Edens, David Jammy, Katy Mullan.
 The cast includes Pentatonix – Mitch Grassi, Scott Hoying, Kirstin Maldonado, Kevin Olusola, Matt Sallee and Nico Santos as the manager.

 Pentatonix also appeared in the 2023 Amazon Prime movie Candy Cane Lane starring Eddie Murphy.
-Pentatonix appeared as a group of side characters known as The Carolers who were cursed to be living glass figurines by the movie's antagonist Pepper the Elf (portrayed by Jillian Bell) while also voicing the Carolers' glass figuring forms.
+Pentatonix appeared as a group of side characters known as The Carolers who were cursed to be living glass figurines by the movie's antagonist Pepper the Elf (portrayed by Jillian Bell) while also voicing the Carolers' glass figurine forms.
 The Carolers communicated only through Christmas carols and were the subject of several jokes in the movie.

 They also appeared in the 2024 Netflix romantic comedy film Meet Me Next Christmas.